smhaller/ldap-overleaf-sl/README.md

 ### Limitations:
-NEW: This version does use a separate ldap bind user, but just to find the proper BIND DN for this user, so it is possible users from different groups / OUs can login.
+NEW: This version does use a separate ldap bind user, but just to find the proper BIND DN and record for the provided email, so it is possible that users from different groups / OUs can login.
-Afterwards it tries to bind to the ldap (using ldapts) with the uid and credentials of the user which tries to login.
-Safes the hassle of password hashing for LDAP pwds.
+Afterwards it tries to bind to the ldap (using ldapts) with the user DN and credentials of the user which tries to login.
+No hassle of password hashing for LDAP pwds!

 Only valid LDAP users or email users registered by an admin can login.
 This module authenticates against the local DB if `ALLOW_EMAIL_LOGIN` is set to `true` if this fails